createdbynick/test-hugo-netlify-cms/content/_index.md

     text: >-
       CyberStart Game is a challenging, rewarding, and detailed intro to hacking, programming, and forensics.
     author: Jason Smith, previous CyberStart Student
+product:
+  baseOne:
+    title: HQ Base
+    text: Tackle cyber-criminal gangs by gathering information about them, cracking codes, and dissecting their digital trail.
+  baseTwo:
+    title: Forensics Base
+    text: Learn the essential concepts and ideas cyber agents apply when dealing with the aftermath of a cyber security attack.
+  baseThree:
+    title: Moon Base
+    text: Here you'll learn Python, executing and running code through your own code editor and writing your own programs.
+  baseFour:
+    title: Volcano Base
+    text: "Volcano base is only open to those who 100% HQ.
+This base comes with a warning: only the most determined and skilled will ever complete it!"
+  quote:
+    text: >-
+      The challenges are interesting and satisfying.
+If I didn't know how to do something, I was encouraged to look through the manual and do extra research to learn how to do it; this gave me a sense of ownership over the solution, which was incredibly rewarding.
+    author: Tessa Escude, previous CyberStart student
+homeschooling:
+  title: Homeschooling just got easier
+  copySetOne:
+    - text: >-
+        CyberStart Game is the most proven cyber security training tool for young adults.
+Full of challenges that will test the persistence and research needed when facing authentic cyber security tasks, CyberStart builds up students’ technical skills and creative-thinking.
+Whether approached by beginners with a casual interest or hobbyists who are steps away from becoming a cyber security professional, it offers challenges that engages and sharpens anyone’s talents.
+  copySetTwo:
+    - text: >-
+        The rich narrative, highly designed challenges and user-centric progress system is designed to enable a student to work through the challenges at their own pace, without the need of a teacher or anyone who has a background in cyber security.
+    - text: >-
+        During this testing period of school closures, we want to ensure young adults and their learning are supported more than ever.
+That is why our Virtual Cyber School is offering thousands of free licenses to keep students occupied!
+  criteria: If you are 13-18, or have a child or student in this age bracket and are interested in applying for a FREE CyberStart Game license, please enter your details below and we will email you when our application stage opens shortly!
+  previousUsers: Pssst, already part of Cyber Discovery?
+You don’t need to apply for this, we’ll be expanding your access to Game throughout the summer!
 ---